felixSchl/neodoc/README.md

 See the examples folder for a more sophisticated version of the above example.

-### neodoc.parse(helpText, opts)
+### neodoc.parse(help, opts)

+Parse the docopt text and derive the specification along with some meta information.
-Parse the docopt specification.
-This is the canonical representation of the CLI as described by it's help text and can be used for building parsers etc.
+The specification is the canonical representation of the CLI as described by it's help text and can be used for building parsers etc. The output is a plain JS object and can be serialized.
+The output can further be passed to `neodoc.run`.
+This avoids neodoc having to parse and solve the original help text again, since parsing JSON is a order of magnitude faster to parse.

 Options: